Bingo-Ochiai Station: Station layout

 The station consists of one ground-level side platform and one island platform.
-The station building is located on next to the side platform used by the Kisuki Line, and is connected to the island platform used by the Geibi Line via a level crossing.
+The station building is located next to the side platform (used by the Kisuki Line), which is connected to the station's island platform (used by the Geibi Line) via a level crossing.
 There was a footbridge at the time of opening, but it was removed during the Pacific War.
 The station is unattended.